airalab/robonomics-wiki/docs/configuration-options-description.md

 # Configuration Options Description

-Basically you can think of the package as a black box with one input (sensor data) and many outputs.
+Basically, you can think of the package as a black box with one input (sensor data) and many outputs.
-For now only SDS011 sensor is supported but if you are familiar with Python it'd be easy to add other sensors as well.
+For now only SDS011 sensor is supported, but if you are familiar with Python it'd be easy to add other sensors as well.

 Have a look at [configuration](https://github.com/airalab/sensors-connectivity/blob/master/config/default.yaml) file: